daormar/debasher/doc/design_doc_resident.md

 - **Done on 2026-09-20 (first step of the redesign decided in point 3)**: a `DATA` arriving on a port whose marker has not arrived is processed at once, as any other, and a deep copy goes to the round's `channel_state`; before, it was diverted and never processed.
-Still to do: a port that received `CLOSE` leaves the round's pending set.
+A port whose writer has said `CLOSE` leaves the round's pending set, or is left out of it if it had closed when the round opened (done on 2026-09-20, step 4.4).
 - The trigger reaches a valid node as initiator via `INTERACT` (the already-existing interactivity/heartbeat channel), not via a new connection.
 Done, see the `INTERACT` logic above.